hemisemidemipresent/btd6-modding-tutorial/README.md

 # Downloads and Installation

-Download [The mod helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/BloonsTD6.Mod.Helper.zip) (make sure to **EXTRACT IT** after downloading) and [MelonLoader](https://github.com/LavaGang/MelonLoader.Installer/releases/latest/download/MelonLoader.Installer.exe).
+Download [the mod helper](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/BloonsTD6.Mod.Helper.zip) (make sure to **EXTRACT IT** after downloading) and [MelonLoader](https://github.com/LavaGang/MelonLoader.Installer/releases/latest/download/MelonLoader.Installer.exe).

 Run the **melonloader** installer.
 You should see this screen